dnsimple/dnsimple-support/content/articles/a-record.markdown

 ---

-## What is an A record?
+## What's an A record?

 An **A record** maps a domain name to the IP address (Version 4) of the computer hosting the domain.
-Simply put, an A record is used to find the IP address of a computer connected to the internet from a name.
+An A record is used to find the IP address of a computer connected to the internet from a name.

 The _A_ in A record stands for _Address_.
 Whenever you visit a web site, send an email, connect to Twitter or Facebook, or do almost anything on the Internet, the address you enter is a series of words connected with dots.

 For example, to access the DNSimple website you enter `www.dnsimple.com`.
 At our name server there's an A record that points to the IP address `208.93.64.253`.
 This means that a request from your browser to `www.dnsimple.com` is directed to the server with IP address `208.93.64.253`.

-A Records are the simplest type of DNS records, yet one of the primary records used in DNS servers.
+A Records are the simplest type of DNS records, and one of the primary records used in DNS servers.

-You can do quite a bit more with A records, including using multiple A records for the same domain in order to provide redundancy.
+You can do a lot with A records, including using multiple A records for the same domain in order to provide redundancy.
 Additionally, multiple names could point to the same address, in which case each would have its own A record pointing to that same IP address.

 The DNS A record is specified by [RFC 1035](https://tools.ietf.org/html/rfc1035).